-THE "LEADER" AND LORD STANLEY. matter of remark, that the newspaper press is either opposed or generally silent upon the great changes proposed by the Government in the laws of the press, we may be pardoned if we recur to the course of the Leader upon this question.
+THE "LEADER" AND LORD STANLEY.
+Ar the present time, when it is not unnaturally a matter of remark, that the newspaper press is either opposed or generally silent upon the great changes proposed by the Government in the laws of the press, we may be pardoned if we recur to the course of the Leader upon this question.
 We have noticed with satisfaction the able and generous aid rendered toward the solution of this question of the postal law of newspapers by Lord Stanley.
 A letter, argued with considerable ability, and expressed with felicity, bearing the name of the noble lord, appeared in the course of last month as a supplement to our contemporary the Press.
 Striking passages in his lordship's letter bear a marked coincidence with ideas advanced in the Leader (Nos.
-158, 159) two years ago.
-From the Leader of 1853, and the Press of 1855, we quote a few parallel passages; not all we might select, but sufficient to show that the same subject, which has now the conspicuous advantage of Lord Stanley's advocacy, was urged upon the attention of the Government in these pages at a time when the Society for the Repeal of the Taxes on Knowledge had fewer friends than now, and its success was more remote:-
+158, 159) two years change. ago.
+From the Leader of 1853, and the Press of 1855, we quote a few parallel passages; not all we might select, but sufficient to show that the same subject, which has now the conspicuous advantage of Lord Stanley's advocacy, was urged upon the attention of the Government in these pages at a time press would, in this country, descend to the level of the "rowdy" portion of the American press.
+Never ! unwhen the Society for the Repeal of the Taxes on Knowledge had fewer friends than now, and its success was more remote :----

 The Leader, April, 1853.
 This cheap and humble press will be a universal lion's provider for the dearer and abler press, which is now comparatively unread by the mass of the people.
-What is the complaints Is it not that a philosophic and high-toned paper is too good to succeed-that the public do not appreciate it.
-The do not appreciate it. abler a weekly paper in England, the fewer readers it has apart from class connexions.
+What is the common complaint?
+Is it not that a philosophic and high-toned paper is too good to succeed-that the public do not appreciate it.
+The abler a weekly paper in England, the fewer readers it has apart from class connexions.